Power BI Embedded Implementation using Service Principal and Python

 2. Embed for your Organization, also known as User Owns Data

-Embed for your customers/ App Owns Data
+Embed For Your Customers/ App Owns Data

 Allows users to view your reports and dashboards without needing Power BI credentials or a license.
 This option is mostly used when you share reports with external users.
 Your app uses a service principal or a master user to authenticate with the Power BI Service.

-Embed for your organization/ User Owns Data
+Embed For Your Organization/ User Owns Data

 Power BI Embedded requires Premium capacity which may best be suited for larger organizations.
 However, for development, you only need a Pro account.
 You require premium capacity only when your app is ready for production.
 Fortunately, Power BI allows trial pro accounts.
 Therefore, in this blog, we will discuss how we can implement a sample Power BI Embedded app for your customers using service principal.